Beating Bonuses Beating Bonuses

 -If the player loses the hand and the dealer qualifies, then the player loses the full bet.

 -If the player wins the hand and the dealer qualifies, then the player wins the ante bet, and the raise bet pays according to a listed paytable.
-Microgaming and most RTG casinos use the standard paytable listed below.
-Some RTG casinos choose to use the improved paytable.
+Microgaming, Boss, and most RTG casinos use the standard paytable listed below.
+I've seen the improved RTG paytable in the past, but I haven't seen it recently.
+It may have been removed from the RTG operator selections.

 Hand Standard Paytable Improved RTG Paytable